 Before moving to the next step, note the following about How PBXDom collector works:

 1-PBXDom collector connects to your FreePBX by AMI protocol (by default TCP 5038) and captures all events.

-2-PBXDom collector saves events and compresses them and securely uploads them to PBXDom clouds.
+2-PBXDom collector saves events and compresses them, and securely uploads them to PBXDom clouds.

-3-After processing, you can see the call information in your dashboard/report, This usually takes under 2 minutes.
+3-After processing, you can see the call information in your dashboard/report; this usually takes under 2 minutes.

-4-The connection between PBXDom collector and the Internet is an outgoing connection, which means there is no need to open any ports on your router or firewall for the incoming connection.
+4-The connection between the PBXDom collector and the Internet is an outgoing connection, which means there is no need to open any ports on your router or firewall for the incoming connection.

 5-PBXDom collectors use TCP ports 80, 443, 53 for communications.

-6-If for some reason, your FreePBX/Asterisk server can’t access the Internet, there’s no need to worry.
-PBXDom collector captures all data and when connected to the internet again, it will send all of the data and without losing any information.
+6-If for some reason, your FreePBX/Asterisk server can’t access the Internet; there’s no need to worry.
+PBXDom collector captures all data, and when connected to the internet again, it will send all of the data and without losing any information.